Walk - Church Ope Cove

 Walk information provided with help from Natural England.
 Map reproduced by permission of Ordnance Survey on behalf of HMSO. © Crown copyright and database right 2018.
 Ordnance Survey Licence number 100022021.

 Pennsylvania Castle was built in 1797-1800 by John Penn, who was the Governor of Portland.
-His grandfather, William Penn, was a philosopher and Quaker who founded the Province of Pennsylvania in North America, also establishing the city of Philadelphia, today the USA's fifth most populous town.
+His grandfather, William Penn, was a philosopher and Quaker who founded the Province of Pennsylvania in North America, also establishing the city of Philadelphia, today the USA's fifth most populated town.
 John spent 30 years enhancing his estate, sometimes controversially.
 In 1800-22 he fenced in the land around Rufus Castle and St Andrew's church (see below), but the public outcry led to a lengthy court battle, resulting in his paying five shillings rent per annum for it.
 He also had a large oval stone bath built above the cove, requiring his servants to fill it by hand with buckets of seawater; but this was also built on common land and the court set such an exorbitant rent for it (two shillings and sixpence per annum) that he abandoned it.

 - From the graveyard follow the steps down towards the cove.
 Before you reach the bottom they join the main flight of steps to the beach from Church Ope Lane via Rufus Castle.
 Carry on down the steps to the beach, turning left before the sea to pick up the path heading through the undercliffs above the shoreline.